pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMIsAvionicsPoppedOut>`__ :index:`XPLMIsAvionicsPoppedOut`

-.. py:function:: popOutAvionics(avionicsID)
+.. py:function:: popOutAvionics(avionicsID) -> None

   :param XPLMAvionicsID avionicsID: as from :py:func:`createAvionicsEx`,  :py:func:`getAvionicsHandle`, or :py:func:`registerAvionicsCallbacksEx`
-  :return: None

   Shows the device's 2d window as a popped-out window, separate from the X-Plane window.
 Note you can "unset" a popped-out device by setting it not visible ``xp.setAvionicsPopupVisible(avionicsID, visible=0)``.::